Languages of Japan: Ainu languages

 History records that people in Hokkaidō, Sakhalin and the Kuril Islands spoke Ainu languages, but there are also places in and around Tōhoku whose names derive from Ainu languages.
 According to 16th-century records, Ainu languages had no written form.
 Only from the 19th-century did the Ainu languages begin to use Katakana.

 Orok language

 Records show that the Orok language was spoken during the latter part of the Edo period in Hokkaidō, Sakhalin and the Kuril Islands; however, there are only a few speakers still in existence.

 Nivkh language

 Like Orok, the Nivkh language was spoken in Sakhalin and later in Hokkaidō, and the Kuril Islands.
 It is unknown whether speakers of Nivkh still remain in Japan.

 European languages

 Since the Middle Ages, owing to visits from Europeans, Japanese has adopted a number of foreign words.

-Post-1543 Portuguese was the initial contact language with Europeans, but this was later replaced by Dutch after the Japanese removed Portuguese people from the country.
+Post-1543 Portuguese was the initial contact language with Europeans.
+This was replaced by Dutch after the Japanese removed Portuguese people from Japan.
 The Japanese government conducted negotiations with Western authorities in Dutch until around 1870.
 Since then English became the primary language of interaction with Western countries.